arielskeren/Auraesthetics/TESTING_CHECKLIST.md

   - Send cancellation email
   - Show success message
 - [x] **Refund on Cancel**: Cancel a paid booking - refund should be processed automatically
-- [ ] **Cancelled Booking Display**: After cancellation, booking should show "Cancelled" status and no action buttons
+- [x] **Cancelled Booking Display**: After cancellation, booking should show big red container with cancellation date/time and no action buttons
-- [ ] **Cancelled Booking Lookup**: Look up a cancelled booking - should show cancelled status and message, no reschedule/cancel buttons
+- [x] **Cancelled Booking Lookup**: Look up a cancelled booking - should show cancelled status with big red container, no reschedule/cancel buttons
 - [ ] **Email Links**: Click "Reschedule" or "Cancel" links in confirmation email - should open manage-booking page with booking ID pre-filled
 - [ ] **Email Link Format**: Check booking confirmation email - Reschedule/Cancel links should include `?id=<booking-id>` parameter
-- [ ] **Back to Search**: Click "Search for another booking" - should clear current booking and show search form
+- [x] **Back to Search**: Click "Search for another booking" - should clear current booking and show search form
 - [ ] **Mobile Responsiveness**: Test on mobile device - all UI elements should be properly sized and accessible
 - [ ] **Error Handling**: Test with network errors - should show appropriate error messages
 - [ ] **Security**: Try accessing another customer's booking with wrong email/lastName - should fail validation